baendlorel/archiver/README.md

 ## Check

-Checking whether the core files of Archiver is logically valid.
-Will show errors and advise you to fix them.
+Check whether the core files of Archiver are logically valid.
+Errors will be shown with advice for fixing them.

-By default, it will only display the entries that do not pass the check.
+By default, only entries that fail the check will be displayed.

 Checks include: